acheong08/ChatGPT/README.md

 This is the library implementation.
 For an API that scales, check out https://github.com/ChatGPT-Hackers/ChatGPT-API-server (By me as well)

+<sup>The API is a separate project and not part of this library.</sup>

 # Usage

 ## Installation